jellyfish237/Text-Adventure/README.md

 3. Open the project's Solution (.sln) file using Visual Studio 2022.
 You can now begin writing and editing code.

 4. There are a multitude of tutorial videos you need to follow to learn the skills for this project.
-Click [this link](https://sites.google.com/mukilteo.wednet.edu/si-vgd/skills-study) and scroll down to Intro to Programming to get started.
+Click [this link](https://sites.google.com/mukilteo.wednet.edu/si-vgd/skills-study) and scroll down to 'Intro to Programming' to get started.
 I suggest watching the videos in order.

 5. Every day, before you leave class, stage, commit, and push to GitHub.